JasonPBennett/BENG183_FinalSubmission/GROUP25_Final_Project.md

 # Choosing Colors that Represent your Data

 Although it seems like a minute detail in presenting your data, picking colors is something that cannot be overlooked.
 To represent your data well, you need to make sure to pick colors that correspond to trends in the data you are trying to emphasize to the reader. **Don’t handpick your colors!** Let the color palettes you pick explain your data.
-[ColorBrewer](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) is a useful tool you can use to pick color schemes for different purposes.
+[ColorBrewer](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) is a useful tool you can use to pick color schemes for different purposes [2].
 The three types of schemes are sequential, diverging, and qualitative.
 Below are examples of how you could use each color scheme.